NeoKEX/neokex-ica/THIRD_PARTY_INTEGRATION_GUIDE.md

 ## 🔄 7.
 Improved Error Handling

 ### What We Found
-The dilame library has comprehensive error handling for various Instagram responses.
+The reference library has comprehensive error handling for various Instagram responses.

 **File: `src/InstagramClient.js`** - Enhance error handling: